opensoars/f_/readme.md

 };
 ```

 This way we can ensure data is removed, ofcourse you could also override properties.
-But this could cause unwanted and hard to find corrupt data.
+But this could result in unwanted and hard to find corrupted data.
+There also is way to make sure EVERY piece of data is removed from our data object namespace: `self.resetAllData();`

+So far we've talked about the data object namespace quite a lot.
+Let's take a closer look at how it works.

+We used the `d` namespace in our examples.
+This is just a plain JS object.
+With `f_` we can set our data object like this: `self.setDataObject('d')`.
+Ofcourse you need more than a single namespace, simply do
+`self.d.newNameSpace = {}`